1. Can we talk first, to see if coaching is right for me?

 Many coaches and coaching websites go to great lengths to warn that coaching is not therapy.
 While that is certainly true, and important to note, there are also many similarities.

-Both Coaching and Therapy help people identify obstacles
+– Both Coaching and Therapy can help people identify obstacles

-Both provide a safe and confidential place to explore how to move past those obstacles
+– Both can provide a safe and confidential place to explore how to move past those obstacles

 7. How much does it cost?

 You can find out how much the investment is by clicking here.